ioccc-src/winner/1986/marshall/README.md

-In some versions of gcc and clang (this was first discovered in fedora linux 38) depending on whether or not the optimiser was enabled would cause one compiler to segfault but not another but when changing the state of the optimiser the opposite would happen: the compiler that did not segfault suddenly did and the one that did now worked!
+In some versions of gcc and clang (this was first discovered in fedora linux 38) depending on whether or not the optimiser was enabled would cause one compiler to generate code that segfaults but not another - but when changing the state of the optimiser the opposite would happen: the compiler that did not cause a segfault suddenly did and the one that did now worked!
 Another problem was an infinite loop also depending on the optimiser.

 The alternate code has the original fix for clang which works with some compilers depending on the optimiser.
 When we refer to the code below we refer